January 17 - March 9, 2023

 At checkout, you can choose:

-(*If you have extenuating circumstances, please contact us.)
+(*If you have extenuating circumstances with the $1500 starting point on payment plans, please contact us.)

 Our Middle School Intro skiers will be learning both techniques of cross country skiing - skate and classic.
 One day a week will be a designated skate ski day, and the other day will be classic.